 - going shopping.

-A few clear and specific rules are likely to be more effective than a long list.
-This is especially true for younger children, who are less able to remember them.
+A few clear and specific rules usually work better than a long list, especially for younger children.
 As children get older and more mature, the rules can ‘grow’ along with them.
 If your child tends to break the rules, you might need to choose your battles and focus on basic issues like safety and fairness.

 How to develop rules

-Children and teenagers appreciate being involved in the rule-making process.
+Children and teenagers like to be involved in the rule-making process.

 Taking part in discussions about rules won’t necessarily stop young people from breaking them.
-It will, however, help them understand what the rules are and why they’re needed.
+But it will help them understand what the rules are and why they’re needed.

 Written rules are also helpful for teenagers.
-For children of this age, instead of making the rules public by sticking them on the fridge, it’s a good idea to keep them somewhere a little more private that's still close to hand for when you need to refer to them.
+For children of this age, instead of making the rules public by sticking them on the fridge, it’s a good idea to keep them somewhere a little more private that’s still handy for when you need to refer to them.

-For younger children, consider drawing pictures that depict the rules.
-You can then turn the artwork into a poster to be placed in a prominent spot.
-Involving children in drawing or colouring the poster will give you a chance to discuss the rules with them.
+For younger children, consider drawing pictures or putting together images from the internet that show the rules.
+Then put the pictures up in a place everyone can see them.
+If you involve children in drawing or colouring the poster, it gives you a chance to discuss the rules with them.

 When to start making rules